hxia40/Job-Offer-Comparison-App-/GroupProject/Docs/TestPlan.md

 ### Black-box Testing selection

 * We will select test cases that attempt to cover all catagories of data we expect from each input and action.
-  * While we would only garentee one test of each type.
+  * Due to man-power limitatiin, we could garentee only one test for each type of interested data.
-* We will also use something I was taught as gray-box testing, where we look at the code via white-box testing and pick test cases that may be difficult for the code.
+* We will also perform the so-called gray-box testing, in which we test the app with selected (based on our reasoning) test cases that we might be difficult for the code.
-  * Examples of this are at array index limits or ensuring we have a test case where we hit all combinations of a case statment.
+  * Under the grey-boxing, we targret to reach > 90% of statement coverage.

 ### White-box Testing selection

 * We will examine the code for possible errors and logical inconcistencies.
-  *  We will probably not use straight White-box technics
+  *  Instead of conventional White-box technics, we will:
-    * We will look at the code to gather good test cases for Black-box testing
+    * We will read the code together, and m=nominate test cases for Black-box testing.
-    * We will also check the code against function desriptions, which we know isn't how White-box testing is traditionally done.
+    * We will also check the code against function desriptions, and perform testing to ensure the functions are excuecting in the expected manner.

 ### 1.3 Adequacy Criterion